 When a diamond is cut with the proper proportions, light is returned out of the top of the diamond (which gemologists refer to as the table).
 If it is cut too shallow, light leaks out of the bottom; too deep and it escapes out of the side.

-As seen in the image above, a shallow cut will make the diamond seem larger because light goes out of the sides instead of reflecting off of the top.
+A shallow cut will make the diamond seem larger because light goes out of the sides instead of reflecting off of the top.
 Although it may sound nice for your diamond to appear larger, a shallow stone actually lacks brilliance and sparkle.
 A deep cut poorly reflects light resulting in a dull appearance.
 The ideal is aptly named because it beautifully reflects light—it’s the signature of a high-quality diamond.
 An ideal cut means it’s well-proportioned and carefully angled to achieve a luminous appearance.

 How Light Works Inside of a Diamond